Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• The L-shape makes it easy to stretch out without feeling crowded.
+• The L-shape makes it easier to stretch out without adding extra chairs.

-• It handles group seating well in a medium-to-large living room.
+• It works well for group seating in a medium-to-large living room.

 Who it is best for: